Yuciena/wheelchair-design-platform/README.md

 # Magic Wheelchair
-## Connected smart wheelchair for ikea customers
+### Connected smart wheelchair for IKEA customers

-## Assignment 1
+### Purpose of your prototype
+“Make the IKEA shopping experience accessible for the customers on wheelchairs”

 ### Context:
 the disabled buying (small) furniture in IKEA by themselves

+## Brief context
+IKEA vision:
+“To create a better everyday life for the many people”

-### User:
+### Current situation
-Needs to navigate through the shop, which has very narrow pathways and is often very crowded.
-This makes it difficult to manoeuvre through the shop.
-Also finding and using the trolley to pick up products becomes a problem since the user cannot push it forward.
-Then in the storage pickup, the user often cannot reach the products on the shelf and needs help from the staff.
+IKEA stores are huge.
+These sprawling stores easily take up the length of a football field.
+It also has very narrow pathways and is often very crowded.Therefore, this makes it difficult to manoeuvre through the shop.
+In the storage pickup, customers often cannot reach the products on the shelf and need help from IKEA staff.
+Things are more severe for the customers on the wheelchairs.

+### Our vision:
+For the considerable size of IKEA, having electric powered wheelchairs with gps navigations on them would make it easier for the customers on wheelchairs to get around;
+To help customers be aware of the surrounding situations when they are going around would make their IKEA journey more guaranteed;
+To warn customers the risk of flipping over simultaneously could ensure a safe and friendly IKEA journey;
+To provide help whenever it is needed.

 ### Stakeholders:
-Ikea customers, wheelchair company, Ikea stuff, Ikea trolley, furnitures etc.
+Ikea customers, wheelchair company, Ikea staff, furnitures etc.

 ### Ikea Journey on The Wheelchair Alone / Ikea Magic Wheelchair:
 Entrance → Find Elevator and find routes(GPS) → Visit sample room(Proximity / Vibration / Speaker / Camera) → Scan the barcode of furniture → Look for the furniture in the warehouse(Proximity / Bluetooth / Button) → Checkout

+### Poster and video
+You can see our video here: https://www.youtube.com/watch?v=OvhNTrp6YjQ&t=57s

 ### Sensors:
 #### - Sensor1: Proximity